Muslims seek voice in changing Uzbekistan

 The first president Islam Karimov frowned upon religious adherence and was criticised by rights groups for conflating piety with radicalism.

-Islamists mounted a challenge to Karimov´s rule in the 1990s and were blamed for a spate of car bombings in 1999.
+Extremists mounted a challenge to Karimov's rule in the 1990s and were blamed for a spate of car bombings in 1999.

 More recently, hundreds of Uzbeks are believed to have joined militants fighting in Iraq and Syria including the Islamic State group.